-For the three months ended March 31, 2006, the net loss applicable to common stockholders used in computing basic net loss per share applicable to common stockholders included the cumulative effect of change in accounting principle, net of tax, related to the adoption of SFAS 123R on January 1, 2006, preferred stock dividends, and the conversion payment of approximately \$970,000 related to the conversion of 80,848 preferred shares of the Company's 4.75% convertible exchangeable preferred stock.
-For the three months ended March 31, 2006, the net loss applicable to common stockholders used in computing basic net loss per share was the same for computing diluted net loss per share.
+For the three months ended June 30, 2006, the net loss applicable to common stockholders used in computing basic net loss per share applicable to common stockholders included preferred stock dividends.
+For the six months ended June 30, 2006, the net loss applicable to common stockholders used in computing basic net loss per share applicable to common stockholders included the cumulative effect of change in accounting principle, net of tax, related to the adoption of SFAS 123R on January 1, 2006, preferred stock dividends and the conversion payment of approximately \$970,000 related to the conversion of 80,848 preferred shares of the Company's 4.75% convertible exchangeable preferred stock.
+For the three and six months ended June 30, 2006, the net loss applicable to common stockholders used in computing basic net loss per share was the same for computing diluted net loss per share.

-For the three months ended March 31, 2007, the net income applicable to common stockholders used in computing basic net income per share applicable to common stockholders included the preferred stock dividends and the discount on the redemption of 2,825 shares of the Company's 4.75% convertible exchangeable preferred stock of approximately \$123,000.
+For the three and six months ended June 30, 2007, respectively, the net income applicable to common stockholders used in computing basic net income per share applicable to common stockholders included the preferred stock dividends and the discount on the redemption of 909 and 3,734 shares of the Company's 4.75% convertible exchangeable preferred stock of approximately \$41,000 and \$164,000.
 The diluted net income applicable to common stockholders excluded the discount on the preferred stock redemption and any convertible stock dividends paid during the period on the redeemed shares.
 The discount on the preferred stock redemption is the difference between the carrying value per share of the redeemed preferred shares and the \$195 per share (plus commissions) paid by the Company to the preferred stockholders.
-Total cash consideration paid to the preferred stockholders was approximately \$555,000.
-The weighted average number of shares used to calculate the diluted net income per share includes the weighted average number of shares from the assumed conversion of the redeemed preferred stock.
+Total cash consideration paid to the preferred stockholders was approximately \$177,000 and \$732,000, respectively, for the three and six months ended June 30, 2007.
+The weighted number of shares used to calculate the diluted net income per share includes the weighted average number of shares from the assumed conversion of the redeemed preferred stock.